Open Letter To Jim Cramer

 (2008 Oct 13 email/blog-post)

-A few more web links may be added to provide additional info on oil spills.
+A few more comments or web links may be added,

 Following is an e-mail that I sent to Jim Cramer c/o madmoney at cnbc.com.
 It probably ended up in the great CNBC bit bucket.
 But I preserve the email here, because Jim Cramer (and most other people in the USA) do not seem to know of the tar-balls-on-the-beaches experience of California back in the 1960's.

-Meanwhile our congress people ignorantly desire to threaten our beaches and estuaries (ref: oysters and fish in Chesapeake Bay) in a stupid attempt to get a few more years of oil for their gas guzzlers.
+Meanwhile our congress people ignorantly desire to threaten our beaches and estuaries (for example, oysters and fish in Chesapeake Bay) in a stupid attempt to get a few more years of oil for their gas guzzlers.

-That paltry amount of oil won't keep the gasoline prices from going over 5 dollars per gallon in the next several years.
-Yet they are willing to significantly damage the tourism and seafood industries.
+That paltry amount of oil won't keep the gasoline prices from going over 5 dollars per gallon in the next decade or so.
+Yet politicians are willing to significantly damage the tourism and seafood industries.
 What lack of perspective!

 How about doing something with some foresight?
 How about a program to build out electrical transmission infrastructure to support a build-out of wind farms and solar farms in the midwest and on the coasts?
 Like the Rural Electrification Program of the 1930's that brought electricity to farms across the country when no private enterprises would advance the money to do such a thing.